-Welcome to my stop on the blog tour for Shadows of Regret by Ross Greenwood.
+Welcome to my stop on the blog tour for Toys in the Dust by N M Brown.

 * * * * * * * *

-Thank you to Caroline Vincent and the publisher and the author for issuing me with my review copy of the book and for inviting me to take part on the blog tour.
+Thank you to Emma Welton and the publisher for issuing me with my review copy of the book and for inviting me to take part on the blog tour.